Company Formation in Turkey

 Company Formation in Turkey: Key Advantages and Legal Framework

-Turkey’s legal framework for foreign direct investment is very welcoming.
-International investors enjoy the same rights and obligations as local investors under Turkish law In practice, this means a foreign entrepreneur can own 100% of a Turkish company and operate it just as a Turkish national would, with no requirement to have a local partner (except in a few restricted sectors like broadcasting, maritime, or aviation.
-The conditions for setting up a business and transferring shares are identical for foreign and local investors.
-This equal treatment principle gives foreign business owners confidence that their companies will be on a level playing field in Turkey.
+Turkey’s legal framework welcomes foreign direct investment.
+International investors enjoy the same rights and obligations as local investors.
+In practice, a foreign entrepreneur can own 100% of a Turkish company and operate it just as a Turkish national would—no local partner requirement (except limited sectors like broadcasting, maritime or aviation).
+Company setup and share transfers follow identical rules for both foreign and local investors, ensuring a level playing field.

 Company Formation in Turkey: Types of Business Entities